King William Street, Adelaide: Majestic / Warner Theatre

+Sands & McDougall building

+The facade of the Sands & McDougall Printers and Stationers building at 64 King William Street, Adelaide is an excellent early example of Art Deco architecture in South Australia.
+The facade of the 19th-century neoclassical building was redesigned in 1933, and was listed on the South Australian Heritage Register in December 2020.

 Junctions and street name changes

 Between North Terrace and South Terrace, all east-west roads change their names as they cross King William Street.
 It is said this is because no one was allowed to "cross the path of a monarch".
 Travelling south from North Terrace, the street pairs are:

 In popular culture

 King William Road was referenced in the John Schumann song "Hyde Park Calling (King William Road Scene 1)" on the 1993 album True Believers.